LittPhia/Computer-Graphics/05-Light/README.md

 GLfloat stride = Camera::KeyboardSensitivity * (GLfloat)delta_time;
 ```

-You might not be able to find the problem in first shot.
-Yet by marking the time this function called, you will see
+You might not be able to locate the problem in first shot, yet by marking the time this function called, you will see

 `CALLED_TIME(camera.keyboardEvent(GLFW_KEY_UP, GLFW_PRESS)) - CALLED_TIME(camera.keyboardEvent(GLFW_KEY_LEFT, GLFW_PRESS))`